Source documents

 Open demand already created for this document Transport Requests

-Create one Transport Order per released unassigned request Create Transport Orders
+Create one Transport Order from all released unassigned requests Create Transport Order

 Open trips already created from this document Transport Orders